-- ► Recall the RSA Signature example: Send message, M, and signature together $M \mid \{H(M)\}{k}$ - ▶ Agreeing on the K public key for the k private key is a critical part. - ▶ What if you sent?
+${\rm O}$ Recall the RSA Signature example: Send message, M, and signature together ${\rm M} \mid \{ {\rm H}({\rm M}) \}k$

+• Agreeing on the K public key for the k private key is a critical part.

-$$K|M|\{H(M)\}k$$
+• What if the protocol includes the public key K? $K \mid M \mid \{H(M)\}k$

-▶ Then an attack is to use your own private/public key pair a/A and send:

-$$A \mid M \mid \{H(M)\}a$$
+• Then an attack is to use your own private/public key pair a/A and send: $A \mid M \mid \{H(M)\}{a}$

-- ▶ Watch out for this broken protocol (sending the pubkey).
-It happens sometimes... - More generally: try to find ways to substitute the expected public key K for your key, A - Stored in flash somewhere?
+O Watch out for this broken protocol (sending the pubkey).
+It happens sometimes...

+O More generally: try to find ways to substitute the expected public key K for your key, A

-Attack on Challenge-Response
+99

+O Stored in flash somewhere?

-Middleperson Attack (in General)
+Attack on Challenge-Response: Middleperson Attack (in General)

-- ▶ Interposing an actor in-between the source and target - ▶ Enables tampering with the contents, ordering, timing etc. - ► Good framework for attacks on specific Challenge-Response protocols - ▶ Definitely applicable in TLS/SSL attacks with physical access - ▶ Can be effectively achieved without physical interposition if messages can be selectively denied.
+- o Interposing an actor in-between the source and target - 🕨 aka MiTM - Enables tampering with the contents, ordering, timing etc. - o Good concept for attacks on specific Challenge-Response protocols - o Definitely applicable in TLS/SSL attacks when you can interpose - Can even be effectively achieved without physical interposition if messages can be selectively denied (e.g. CANT or CANHack attacks)

-Attacks on Protocols
+Attacks on Protocols Section Summary

-- Attacks on protocols are more fruitful than attacks on building blocks

-- ► Simple Authentication Attacks

-- Key Collisions e.g. 16bit serial number used as input to key

-- Key Extraction and Extension e.g. Keeloq

-- Replay Attack capture one or more, replay selectively

-- ▶ Valet Attack capture a large set during temporary but extended possession

-- Bad Counter Resynchronization depends on resync behavior of protocol

-- MAC

-- ► Digests.
-Hash breaking HMACs
+- o Attacks on protocols are more fruitful than attacks on building blocks - Simple Authentication Attacks - Key Collisions e.g. 16bit serial number used as input to key - Key Extraction and Extension e.g. Keeloq - Replay Attack capture one or more, replay selectively - Valet Attack capture a large set during temporary but extended possession - Bad Counter Resynchronization depends on resync behavior of protocol - o MAC o Digests (broken), Hash breaking HMACs, shared-key reuse for MACs

 - Digital Signature Attacks

-- Pubkey substitution
+Public key substitution

 - Challenge-Response Attacks

-- Middleperson Attack interpose and relay to/from target/source
+- Middleperson Attack

 - (and more coming up in later section)